 One of the biggest challenges faced by all smartwatch makers is trying to find ways to make interacting with a smaller wrist worn device with a touchscreen display more intuitive.
 Apple's answer was to take the traditional watch crown and put a modern twist on it, letting you do things like scroll through notifications or even select apps.
 Samsung took a different approach, with its rotating bezel around the watch face allowing you to scroll through the Gear S3's menu screens or to turn the volume down on your music.

 As far as improving those smartwatch interactions goes, the rotating bezel still does a fine job and Samsung continues to add more functionality to make it even more useful.
-Apple has by no means done a bad job with trying to reinvent the watch crown, but it still feels a little fiddly to operate the many features it has been assigned to control.
-We applaud both for taking two very different approaches, but we'd be inclined to say that Samsung has done a better job on this front so far.
+Apple has by no means done a bad job with trying to reinvent the watch crown, but it still feels a bit fiddly to operate the many features it has been assigned to control.
+We applaud both for taking two very different approaches, but we'd be inclined to say that Samsung has done a better job on this front so far, with Samsung focusing on refining the experience in the future.

 Samsung Gear S3 v Apple Watch Series 2: OS and apps